rfc-editor-drafts/rfc9987pub/README.md

-# base-template
+# Publication repo for RFC 9987
-Base template repository for drafts
+Third pub in purple.